striderarun/parallel-execution-engine/README.md

 		.argTypes(Arrays.asList(String.class, Integer.class, Boolean.class))
 		.build());

+Check out the tests in ParallelExecutorTest.java.

 How to Build
 ------------
 Run `mvn clean install` from the root folder.

 This will generate meta model classes in the target folder with static final variables referring to the names of methods annotated with @Parallelizable.
-Clients can use these generated classes to refer to the methods while building Signatures instead of using method name directly.
-This improves type safety
+Clients can use these generated classes to refer to the methods while building Signatures instead of using method names directly.
+This improves type safety.